GeekGuy-29/OneStopInfo/CONTRIBUTING.md

 ## Rules:

-* Contribute quality content as well as in quantity.
+* Contribute quality content as well as quantity.
 * Don't spam contributions.
 * Please don't hurry, each and every request will be merged after careful consideration.
 ---